madhu221b/uva-dl2-team11/blogpost.md

 #### E(n)-Invariant and E(n)-Equivariant GNN
    The 14-dimensional node embedding of the long-range PascalVOC-SP and COCO-SP datasets have 12-dimensional information related to the color of the node pixel while the other 2-dimensions convey the $x$ and $y$ coordinates of the node.
 Instead of treating these last two features as part of the node's "normal" feature, we treat it as the node's "positional" feature.
 In the case of E($n$)-invariant and E($n$)-equivariant architectures, we use type-0 representations (i.e. relative distances) to define the geometry of the graph.
 In case of E($n$)-invariant, the messages are conditioned on distance and these are used to update the node embeddings layer by layer.
 While for E($n$) equivariant architecture, we also update the positional/coordinate embeddings of the node.
 [Figure 3](#fig3) highlights the architecture along with the message passing equations.

  __Result Discussion:__  In case of invariant function, information is removed hence the orientation can no longer be reconstructed from the output.
 Similarly, an equivariant function preserves information, since all geometric information is preserved throughout the network.
 We hope that E($n$)-invariant and E($n$)-equivariant architectures add a level of additional expressivity over the vanilla GCN, so they can perform better than GCN.
 This result is affirmed by our finding as seen in [Table 1](#tab1) and [Table 2](#tab2).
 Also, it makes sense that  E($n$)-equivariant network outperforms  E($n$)-invariant as E($n$)-equivariant is more expressive.
+To see whether Jumping Knowledge techniques introduced in [[4]](#4) help to improve performance of  E($n$)-invariant and equivariant models, we implement two variants of it.
+JK1 denotes the jumping knowledge variant 1 where we concatenate hidden outputs of all layers.
+And JK2 denotes the jumping knowledge variant where we do maximum pooling of all the layers.
+[Table 3](#tab3) shows these results.
+The E(n)-Invariant model's F1 score is improved by concatenating/max pooling layer outputs.
+The E(n)-Equivariant model's F1-score does not improve by concatenating/max pooling.
+These techniques are usually applied to hep with over-smoothing but in case of E($n$)-invariant and equivariant we do not observe any drastical improvement by using them.

 #### E(3) Steerable GNN